 We are regularly asked what the benefits of a single-sex education are and the obvious answer is the long standing and proven statistics of girls obtaining higher grades away from other social pressures.
 We are proud to be a member of the Girls’ School Association (GSA) and we empower our students by teaching them the way they naturally learn.

 Let’s look at the statistics.
 Girls at GSA schools are more likely to study ‘difficult’ subjects such as Sciences, Maths and Languages.
 They are*:

-- 75% more likely to take Maths A-level
+- 2.5 times as likely to take Further Maths and Physics at A-level

-- twice as likely to take a language
+- 77% more likely to take up Chemistry

 The differentiating factor that separates us from other schools is that our students feel free from any stereotyping and can happily allow their intellectual and social confidence to flourish.
 Girls’ schools create environments where girls feel okay about taking charge and putting themselves forward.